Choosing the Right Doctor

 In Australia, Specialist Plastic Surgeons:

-- Have trained in specialist plastic surgery for a minimum of 5 years and have at least 12 years’ medical and surgical education and experience;
+- Have trained in the specialty field of plastic surgery for a minimum of 5 years and have at least 12 years’ medical and surgical education and experience;

 - Are Fellows of the Royal Australasian College of Surgeons – look for ‘FRACS Plast’ qualification after their name;